 Each evening at sunset, the staff lit torches along the walkways.
 The glow from the flames were yet another reminder that we were in another world.
 Thoughtfully, every evening they brought a lantern and battery-powered light to our bungalow; they provided all the light we needed for reading and getting ready for bed.

-What to do in the Amazon basin of Ecuador's Oriente province
+A few things to do in the Ecuadorian Amazon

-We also enjoyed visiting an indigenous tribe known as the Kichwa and learning about their culture:
+We also visited an indigenous tribe and learned about Kichwa (Quechua) culture:

 We booked our guided tour through TerraDiversa, in Cuenca.